Skip to Content

 What Is Trollers Gill?

 Trollers Gill is another fabulous limestone landform found in the limestone-rich area of Yorkshire in the UK.
-Sure, it may not be as large and spectacular as Gordale Scar or Attermire Scar (guides coming soon), but the little limestone gorge at Trollers Gill is just as special and wondrous to visit.
+Sure, it may not be as large and spectacular as Gordale Scar or Attermire Scar, but the little limestone gorge at Trollers Gill is just as special and wondrous to visit.
 That’s because of the magical disappearance of the gill’s water stream underground.
 Let me explain.

 Trollers Gill is usually a dry river bed, with the river, at the top of the gill, going underground and appearing again at the foot of the ravine.
 Witnessing this phenomenon is quite amazing.
 Although, in times of heavy rain, the stream bed and passage can quickly fill and overflow, which causes the gill to be flooded with streaming water, just like a usual river stream.
 Admittedly, this happens fairly infrequently.